-There are many more storage interconnection challenges than the BATRIES project could address within the project timeframe and resources.
-To facilitate the future development of solutions related to barriers not included in BATRIES, the project team provides a list of the unaddressed barriers in Appendix A for consideration by other stakeholders.
+There are many more storage interconnection challenges than the BATRIES project could address within the project timeframe and resources.15 To facilitate the future development of solutions related to barriers not included in BATRIES, the project team provides a list of the unaddressed barriers in Appendix A for consideration by other stakeholders.

-&lt;sup>15 For example, based on the scoping work described above, the project team identified interconnection challenges associated with non- and limited-export as being high priority.
+15 For example, based on the scoping work described above, the project team identified interconnection challenges associated with non- and limited-export as being high priority.
 As such, while there can also be challenges with interconnecting non-importing projects, the project team focused on developing recommendations related to requirements for and evaluation of non- and limited-export systems.

-The recommendations included in the Toolkit are focused on storage interconnected to radial distribution systems, whether ESS is interconnected in front of or behind the meter, and generally irrespective of system size (though the chapters below note instances in which specific discussions or recommendations have more limited applicability).
+The recommendations included in the Toolkit are focused on storage interconnected to radial distribution systems,16 whether ESS is interconnected in front of or behind the meter, and generally irrespective of system size (though the chapters below note instances in which specific discussions or recommendations have more limited applicability).
 Recommendations are designed for use in interconnection procedures for the distribution system.
 Nationally, interconnection standards are quite consistent structurally, with most following the structures of either the FERC's SGIP or IREC's Model Interconnection Procedures.
-These two models utilize a largely parallel structure and have similar interconnection screens and technical requirements.
-In order to develop model language for interconnection standards that can be adopted by states across the country, BATRIES generally uses the language from FERC SGIP to illustrate recommended revisions.
-These recommendations should be easy to translate to other rules that utilize different formats.
+These two models utilize a largely parallel structure and have similar interconnection standards that can be adopted by states across the country, BATRIES generally uses the language from FERC SGIP to illustrate recommended revisions.17 These recommendations should be easy to translate to other rules that utilize different formats.